 This is the usual “Abuse and Groom” phase that can cause “Stockholm Syndrome”.

 In contrast, Prophet Mohammad (peace be upon him) was a very different man who practiced a completely different path.
 For instance, he married women and gave them status during the times when women and girls used to be buried alive and sold in marriages.
 Islam gave them the right to have education, job, property, vote, and be politically involved (article 1, article 2).
 Some text state that Mohammad had polygamous relationships with around 13 wives; only wife Aisha was a virgin woman.
 Other text suggest that Mohammad did not had polygamous relationships but his marital affairs were monogamous in nature.
 In addition, Aisha was around 20 years old when she consented to marry Mohammad.
 Add to this the fact that Mohammad looked and appeared young because he was lucid in nature; I know this from experience because I am lucid too and thus I look younger as well.
+At some point, a Quranic verse was revealed to Mohammad telling him that the number of wives should be reduced to 4.
+He asked his wives their permission to leave; but, his wives didn’t let him go.
+One reason why they didn’t want to let go of him is because the protection he offered them extended to important things such as finishing the house chores as well.

 So, this debate is over!
 Prophet Mohammad (peace be upon him) was a better man than King Akbar.
-I am going back to finish the rest of my tasks!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.